sophgo/libsophon/doc/guide_en/3_1_bmsmi_description.rst

 -  Status: board status.
 Active means active status; and Fault means fault status.

--  Curclk: current work frequency of tpu.
+-  Curclk: current work frequency of Tensor Computing Processor.
 The color of the displayed value varies according to the current work frequency.
 550M (bm1684) or 1000M (bm1684x) is displayed in white, 75M in red, and other frequencies in yellow; red and yellow are used to indicate to the user that the current work  frequency is not the maximum work frequency.
 Displaying different colors are only available in version 2.1.0 and above.

--  TPU_C: work current of tpu module.
+-  TPU_C: work current of Tensor Computing Processor module.

 -  Memory-Usage: byte numbers of gmem totals and used.
 The 106M indicates the memory size of the VPU firmware by default.
 The memory on the board may be distributed in different address spaces.
 All the memory we allocate is continuous address, and because of the different size of each allocation, it will lead to fragmentation of the memory, so the usage may not reach 100%.